5 Things I Wish People Understood About Real Motivation

 Everyone around her – patients, their families, and her colleagues, were telling her she would be an awesome nurse.

 ‘I must be doing a really good job,’ she kept telling herself and pushed on.

 But at the bottom of her heart, she wasn’t feeling happy.

 For whatever strange reason, despite overwhelming evidence that her work was doing a lot of good for others, she was feeling unfulfilled.

 Shortly after graduation, she started slipping into a big black hole.

 Analysis of achievement motivation

-During this exploration, she discovered that her deepest desire, the motivation that pushed her through life was being independent, being the driving force in her life.
+During this exploration, she discovered that her deepest desire, the motivation that pushed her through life, was being independent, being the driving force in her life.

-‘It was a very strange, but incredibly liberating discovery, she said.
-I’ve became inspired by my parents’ great work and their passion for helping others.
-And I still want to help others, but first of all – I need to make sure I’m happy and fulfilled.’
+‘It was a strange but incredibly liberating discovery,’ she said.
+‘I’ve become inspired by my parents’ great work and their passion for helping others.
+And I still want to help others, but first – I need to make sure I’m happy and fulfilled.’

 Yes, she is a much happier person now.